TylerAldrich814/PortfolioBuildScripts/README.md

 # A Python CLI tool for Deep copying your Specified Project Files onto Firebase

-#### This project needs to be at the Root of your project in order for them to work( or just edit the python scripts where needed to fit your needs )
+#### This project is designed to be at the Root of your project( or edit the python scripts where needed to fit your needs )
 ```
 YourProjectsRoot/
 ├── PortfolioBuildScripts/
-├── SrcToBeDeepCopies/
+├── SrcToBeDeepCopied/
 │   ├── main.go
 │   └── etc/
 │   └── etc.go